Amazon launches Braket quantum computing service in general availability

 Amazon today announced the general availability of Amazon Braket, a fully managed Amazon Web Services (AWS) product that provides a development environment for exploring and designing novel quantum algorithms.
-Customers can tap Braket to test and troubleshoot algorithms on simulated quantum computers running in the cloud to help verify their implementation, and then run those algorithms on quantum processors in systems from D-Wave, IonQ, and Rigetti.
+Customers can tap Braket — which launched in preview last December — to test and troubleshoot algorithms on simulated quantum computers running in the cloud to help verify their implementation, and then run those algorithms on quantum processors in systems from D-Wave, IonQ, and Rigetti.

 In theory, quantum computing has the potential to solve problems beyond the reach of classical computers by harnessing the laws of quantum mechanics to build powerful information-processing tools.
 Scientific discoveries arising from it could transform energy storage, chemical engineering, drug discovery, financial portfolio optimization, machine learning, and more.
 But making advances in the field requires in-house expertise, access to quantum hardware, or a combination of both.
-It’s Amazon’s assertion that managed quantum infrastructure could help facilitate research and education in quantum technologies and accelerate breakthroughs in the future.
+Amazon asserts that managed quantum infrastructure could help facilitate research and education in quantum technologies and accelerate breakthroughs in the future.

 Using Jupyter notebooks and existing AWS services, Braket users can assess present and forthcoming capabilities including quantum annealing, ion trap devices, and superconducting chips.
 Amazon says partners were chosen “for their quantum technologies” and that both customers (like Boeing) and hardware providers can design quantum algorithms using the Braket developer toolkit.
 Alternatively, they can choose from a library of pre-built algorithms, and they’re given the choice to execute either low-level quantum circuits or fully managed hybrid algorithms and to select between software simulators running in AWS Elastic Cloud Compute and quantum hardware.